-7.38.
-It is anticipated that proximity to the infrastructure and utilities in adjacent Slattocks would be utilised to serve future development and end-users at the site.
+7.42.
+An assessment of available utilities infrastructure has been carried out at the site.
 Formal applications are being made to the relevant statutory network operators to confirm the availability of capacity within the existing networks in the vicinity of the site.